Arksine/moonraker/docs/configuration.md

 #   The above options are used for "rf" devices.
 The
 #   codes should be valid binary codes that are send via the RF transmitter.
 #   For example: 1011.
 ```

+!!!
+Tip
+    Moonraker is authorized to manage the `klipper`, `klipper_mcu`,
+    `webcamd`, `MoonCord`, `KlipperScreen`, and `moonraker-telegram-bot`
+    services.
+It can also manage multiple instances of a service, ie:
+    `klipper_1`, `klipper_2`.
+Keep in mind that service names are case
+    sensitive.

+!!!
+Note
+    If a device has been bound to the `klipper` service and the
+    `restart_klipper_when_powered` option is set to `True`, the restart
+    will be scheduled to execute after Klipper reports that its startup
+    sequence is complete.

 Below are some potential examples:
 ```ini
 # moonraker.conf